Adam Gontier: 2012–2014: Solo career

+2015–present: Saint Asonia

+In April 2014, Gontier and Staind guitarist Mike Mushok began writing songs together, without the intention of creating a band.
+They soon garnered the interest of RCA Records.
+The duo later enlisted former Finger Eleven drummer Rich Beddoe, and former Dark New Day bassist Corey Lowery to complete their lineup.
+On May 15, 2015, the group released their debut single "Better Place".
+The band released their debut self-titled studio album on July 31, 2015.
+In early 2019, the group signed with Spinefarm Records and released their second studio album, Flawed Design, later that year.
+In 2022, the group released two EPs, Introvert and Extrovert, before releasing both EPs physically as Introvert/Extrovert with bonus tracks on December 9, 2022.

 Notable works and collaborations

 Outside of Three Days Grace, Gontier has also written and collaborated with numerous writers, musicians and bands.
-Some of his collaborations include Daughtry, Ian Thornley, Max Martin, Shaun Morgan, Ben Burnley, Art of Dying, Before the Curtain, and fellow musicians and long time friends Kevin Brown, Grainne Ryan, and Kim Brown.
+Some of his collaborations include Daughtry, Ian Thornley, Max Martin, Shaun Morgan, Ben Burnley, Art of Dying, Before the Curtain, and fellow musician and long time friend Grainne Ryan.

+In 2006, Gontier was a member of the rock supergroup Big Dirty Band along with Geddy Lee, Alex Lifeson, Jeff Burrows, Ian Thornley and Care Failure, covering "I Fought the Law", as part of the Trailer Park Boys movie soundtrack.
 He has also contributed to a number of other albums.
 He contributed vocals and musical arrangement on "I Don't Care" on Apocalyptica's album, Worlds Collide in 2007.

-Gontier was also featured on the track "Raining" by fellow Canadian band Art of Dying on their album Vices and Virtues.
-His cousin, Cale Gontier, is the bass player for Art of Dying.

-In 2006, Gontier was a member of the rock supergroup Big Dirty Band along with Geddy Lee, Alex Lifeson, Jeff Burrows, Ian Thornley and Care Failure, covering "I Fought the Law", as part of the Trailer Park Boys movie soundtrack.

 In 2009, Adam Gontier worked with Daughtry on their second studio album Leave This Town.
 The song "Back Again" was featured on the physical copy of Daughtry's Leave This Town: The B-Sides EP.

 In 2011, Gontier created the record label, Sludge Factory Records, and has signed three acts, one of which is fellow Peterborough band, Before the Curtain.

-On January 9, 2013, Gontier resigned from Three Days Grace.
-He left as the band was about to embark on a co-headlining tour.
-Matt Walst from My Darkest Days, the brother of bassist Brad Walst, became the new lead singer.

-During 2015, Gontier worked with Staind guitarist Mike Mushok on a supergroup called Saint Asonia.
-The band released their self-titled, debut album on July 31, 2015.

-On January 24, 2020, Breaking Benjamin released their compilation album, Aurora, that included Gontier on the track "Dance with the Devil".
-In 2021, Gontier released a song for PUBG Mobile titled, "Tidal Wave".
+Gontier was also featured on the track "Raining" by fellow Canadian band Art of Dying on their album Vices and Virtues.